• About Us

 Han, S., Bryan, A. & Byrd-Williams, C. (2025).
 The impact of ambient heat on preschoolers’ social behaviors during self-directed outdoor play.

-Jafari, A., Bryan, A., Heise, D. & Hurwitz, C. (2025).
+Jafari, A., Bryan, A. & Heise, D. (2025).
 The impact of regular arts exposure on the health and well-being of children with chronic illnesses and their siblings.

 Moynihan, C., Bryan, A. & Lockman, J. (2025).
 Kindergartners’ fine motor skill development: The role of classroom materials and adult scaffolding.